NMcHale029/BC-Project-1/README.md

 -display linear regression equation
 Call each independent variable in function to create desired plot and display R-squared for each state.

-3. Q3 Analysis and Visualization script '
+3. Q3 Analysis and Visualization
-Script:
+Script: 'question-3.ipynb'

+Process: Create new dataframes to focus on the pertinent information.
+Find the average prices for each state and all the states.
+Created a bar graph to show averages.
+Create histograms for each state on the frequency of listings for each price.

 4. Add-On / not in the Project Proposal:
 Q4: a.
 Identify the median and standard deviation for all 4 states on Price, Bedrooms, Bathrooms, Acreage and Size